Major steps forward in understanding neutrino properties.

 The tritium decay experiment KATRIN at the Karlsruhe Institute of Technology (KIT) is set up to measure the neutrino mass with a sensitivity of about 0.2 eV/c2 in the coming years.
 These masses are not directly comparable, but they provide a cross-check on the paradigm that neutrinos are Majorana particles.
 So far, no discrepancy has been observed.

 From GERDA to LEGEND

-During the reported data collection period, GERDA operated detectors with a total mass of 35.6 kg of 76Ge.
-Now, a newly formed international collaboration, LEGEND, will increase this mass to 200 kg of 76Ge until 2021 and further reduce the background noise.
+During the reported data collection period, GERDA operated detectors with a total mass of 35.6 kg (78.5 lbs) of 76Ge.
+Now, a newly formed international collaboration, LEGEND, will increase this mass to 200 kg (440 lbs) of 76Ge by 2021 and further reduce the background noise.
 The aim is to achieve a sensitivity of 1027 years within the next five years.